How can Poor Digestion cause Weight Gain?

 What causes poor Digestion?

 The causes of poor digestion can be just as diverse as the symptoms themselves.
-We already

-but the potential causes do not stop there.
-Infections can cause ulcers or IBS.
-Pain relievers
+enzyme production but the potential causes do not stop there.
+Infections can cause

-(NSAID's) such as aspirin and ibuprofen or corticosteroids can cause leaky gut.
-Magnesium
+ulcers or IBS.
+Pain relievers (NSAID's) such as aspirin and ibuprofen or

-deficiency, dehydration or a low fiber diet can cause constipation.
-Stress can cause several
+fiber diet can cause constipation.
+Stress can cause several types of digestive

-gallbladder can cause GI pain and poor nutrient absorption.
+cause GI pain and poor nutrient absorption.
 Antibiotics can cause dysbiosis,

 constipation and yeast infections.

 As you can see, there are many possible causes of poor digestion.
-The most important thing is
+The most

-recommend a comprehensive digestive test that will rule out many different possible causes of
+treated appropriately.
+We recommend a comprehensive digestive test that will rule

-digestive disorders including bacterial infection, parasite infection, dysbiosis, candida yeast,
+infection, parasite infection, dysbiosis, candida yeast, poor fat digestion and poor

-poor fat digestion and poor carbohydrate digestion.
-Once you isolate the cause of poor
+carbohydrate digestion.
+Once you isolate the cause of poor digestion, it is often very

-digestion, it is often very easy to correct it.
-This will not only lead to better digestion but also
+easy to correct it.
+This will not only lead to better digestion but also easier weight loss.

 Dysbiosis

-The healthy gut is supposed to contain about 100 Trillion good bacteria, aka gut flora.
-These
+The healthy gut is supposed to contain about 100 Trillion good bacteria, aka gut

-nutrient absorption, vitamin assimilation (they actually make vitamin K and certain B vitamins),
+breakdown of food, nutrient absorption, vitamin assimilation (they actually make

-gut maintenance, and immune function.
-When you take antibiotics one time you can kill as
+vitamin K and certain B vitamins), gut maintenance, and immune function.
+When you

-many as 90% of the good bacteria in your gut, setting you up for a lot of health issues.
-As the
+gut, setting you up for a lot of health issues.
+As the good bacteria try to grow back,

-good bacteria try to grow back, bad bacteria and yeast tend to grow along with them resulting
+bad bacteria and yeast tend to grow along with them resulting in an imbalance in the

-in an imbalance in the natural bacterial environment.
-This imbalance is called dysbiosis and it
+natural bacterial environment.
+This imbalance is called dysbiosis and it can lead to

-can lead to nutrient deficiencies which impact the metabolism, poor bone health, hypothyroid,
+nutrient deficiencies which impact the metabolism, poor bone health, hypothyroid,

 problems with immunity and IBS (constipation and diarrhea).
-A sluggish metabolism, caused by
+A sluggish metabolism,

-dysbiosis, can often lead to fatigue and uncontrollable weight gain.
+caused by dysbiosis, can often lead to fatigue and uncontrollable weight gain.

 Digestion and Weight Gain

 For many reasons, poor digestion is one of the common causes of weight gain.
-If you can not
+If you

-suffer and you will most likely gain weight.
-All of the calories that you consume in your diet are
+your metabolism will suffer and you will most likely gain weight.
+All of the calories that

-meant to either build your body's tissues (muscle, bone, etc.) or to be burned for energy and in
+bone, etc.) or to be burned for energy and in order for either of those things to occur

-order for either of those things to occur you must have sufficient nutrients in your system.
+you must have sufficient nutrients in your system.
+Those with poor digestion will not

-Those with poor digestion will not sufficiently absorb B-vitamins, iron, magnesium or any of the
+sufficiently absorb B-vitamins, iron, magnesium or any of the other nutrients required

-other nutrients required to burn calories.
+to burn calories.
 The result is fatigue and excess body fat.

-When you are unable to eliminate waste properly due to poor digestion, your body will suffer
+When you are unable to eliminate waste properly due to poor digestion, your body

-result is sluggishness, puffiness and difficulty losing weight.
+excess water.
+The result is sluggishness, puffiness and difficulty losing weight.

-If you are having issues with digestion and need to lose weight, call Complete Health
+If you are having issues with digestion and need to lose weight, call Complete

-and Weight Loss today.
+Health and Weight Loss today.

 972-735-0707

-If you are having digestion issues but do not live in the DFW area, we can still help you
+If you are having digestion issues but do not live in the DFW area, we can still

-via phone consultations.
+help you via phone consultations.